 Note: A completed 52.209-11 - Representation by Corporations Regarding Delinquent Tax Liability or a Felony Conviction under any Federal Law (Feb 2016), is not required if the offeror's SAM Certifications and Representations have been updated annually since 2016.
-If the offeror's SAM has not be updated since March 2016, the completed representation must be submitted and include POC information and signature of the authorized representative.
+If the offeror's SAM has not be updated since March 2016, the

-2. All forms requiring signature must be completed, printed, signed, and scanned into a PDF document.
-All documents must be combined into a single PDF formatted file to be attached to the e-mail.

-- 3. Proposal documents (excluding required forms) must use the following format: - Page Size $-8 \frac{1}{2} \times 11$ inches - Margins 1 inch - Spacing single - Font Times New Roman, 12 point, single-sided pages
+- 2. All forms requiring signature must be completed, printed, signed, and scanned into a PDF document.
+All documents must be combined into a single PDF formatted file to be attached to the e-mail. - 3.
+Proposal documents (excluding required forms) must use the following format: - Page Size $-8 \frac{1}{2} \times 11$ inches - Margins 1 inch - Spacing single - Font Times New Roman, 12 point, single-sided pages